-A student shall be released from school, as an excused absence, for the purpose of observing a religious holiday.
-The parent(s)/guardian(s) must give written notice to the District 2 days before the student's anticipated absence.
+A student shall be released from school, as an excused absence, because of religious reasons, including to observe a religious holiday, for religious instruction, or because the student's religion forbids secular activity on a particular day(s) or time of day.
+The student's parent/guardian must give written notice to the Building Principal at least five calendar days before the student's anticipated absence(s).